savonet/book/audio.md

-software, you should first enter the IP address of the machine you want to communicate with (in our case, the machine where Liquidsoap is running) and the port on which we want to communicate (Liquidsoap uses 7777 by default, this can be changed by setting the `osc.port` parameter).
+software, you should first enter the IP address of the machine you want to communicate with (in our case, the machine where Liquidsoap is running) and the port on which we want to communicate (Liquidsoap uses 7777 by default, this can be changed by modifying the `osc.port` configuration).
 The function `interactive.float` takes an `osc` parameter which can be used to specify an OSC controller to listen to: when set, the variable will change when the corresponding controller updates its value.
 For instance, the script